whg/flaunt/readme.txt

 8. load yoursite/admin in your browser and login
 9. flaunt your stuff...

+For full instructions for installation and other details visit: http://whg.im/flaunt

 - - - - - - - - - - - - -
 - - - - - BUGS  - - - - -